idataray/web-developer-assessment/README.md

 2. Clone the repository, and create a branch under `'test/[Your First Name]'`

-3. This repository uses Node.js -- install dependencies if you are familiar.
-If you are not familiar with Node -- ask
+3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies

-4. When you are done, push your code to the branch, and submit a pull request.
+4. When you are done, push your branch, and submit a pull request.

 User stories: